If you’re planning a trip to Rome in 2026, the Trevi Fountain will almost certainly be one of your first stops.

 Here’s everything you need to know before you visit.

 The Trevi Fountain has always been free and open 24/7.
-But starting in 2025, Rome has introduced limited entry hours, one-way walking routes, and scheduled closures.
+But starting in 2026, Rome has introduced paid entry, limited hours, one-way walking routes, and scheduled closures.
 These changes help manage the millions of annual visitors while preserving one of the world’s most iconic fountains.

 From 9:00 AM to 9:00 PM, access to the fountain is now regulated.
 Only about 400 visitors are allowed in the main viewing area at once.
 Entry is through the central stairs, and exit is via Via dei Crociferi, following a monitored one-way system.